QBobWatson/ipe2tikz/README.md

 ## Usage

-This ipelet supports exporting the current view to a TeX file, or replacing the selected objects by a text box containing the TikZ code used to produce those objects.
+This ipelet supports exporting the current view to a TeX file, or replacing the selected objects by a text box containing TikZ code that reproduces those objects.

 Before you start, you should choose whether you want to primarily use TikZ's